oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

 ### 4. Settings for Different Model Path (Additional Experiments)

-We conducted additional experiments on different settings of our proposed method to study diferent aspects of the role comments play in the rumour detection task.
+We conducted additional experiments on different settings of our proposed method to study diferent aspects of the role comments play in the rumor detection task.
 These additional experiments led to some very interesting findings, including further evidence that including the associated comments is beneficial, the surprising result that fixed-length segmentation with an overlap is better than natural segmentation, and the observation that the more comments the better the detector's performance.

-To reproduce these experiment results, please change the **'model_name'** in "Rumour_BERT.ipynb" to coressponding values.
+To reproduce these experiment results, please change the **'model_name'** in "Rumor_BERT.ipynb" to coressponding values.
 Optional values and the settings are listed below.

 * **text_comments** (Default), **text_only**, **comments_only**